hisandan/hisandan/README.md

 - 👋 Hi, I’m Daniel Santiago Sandoval Higuera
 - 👀 I’m interested in working starting my career at Data Science.
-- 🌱 I'm also focusing on learning Machine Learning and entrepreneurship.
+- 🌱 I'm focusing on learning Machine Learning and entrepreneurship.
 - 🎫 Currently at Data Science Degree at Pontifical Xavierian University - Bogotá (Colombia)
 - 📫 You can reach me at dsandoval.ai@gmail.com